 The 37th annual San Francisco Jewish Film Festival has begun.
 Jewish themed films from around the world will screen at San Francisco’s venerable Castro Theater, Oakland’s New Parkway, among other Bay Area venues.
 In addition to films about Jews, there will also be films which aren’t about Jewish subjects–it’s the filmmakers who are Jewish.

-Another timely film scheduled to be screened at noon on Saturday, July 22 at the Castro will no doubt be be Stranger in Paradise, a fiction/documentary about the current refugee crisis.
-The film is divided into three acts and will be followed by a panel discussion.
+Another timely film scheduled to be screened at noon on Saturday, July 22 at the Castro will no doubt be be Stranger in Paradise, a fiction/documentary about refugees.
+The film is divided into three acts and will be followed by a panel discussion on the current fefugee crisis.
 Panelists will include Mark Hetfield, CEO of HIAS, the global Jewish nonprofit that protects refugees.
 Hetfield will be joined by Amy Weiss, Director of Refugee and Immigrant Services of Jewish Family and Community Services, East Bay, an Subhi Nahas, a Syrian refugee and LGBTQ activist.

-The Holocaust will be remembered in the docu-drama Paradise, and in Fanny’s Journey–the latter is a Holocaust-era thriller about a group of Jewish kids trying to reach the Swiss border.
+The Holocaust will be remembered in the docu-drama Paradise, and in Fanny’s Journey, a Holocaust-era thriller about a group of Jewish kids trying to reach the Swiss border.

 Dozens of films will be screened at the festival’s various venues.
 The festival runs through August 7.
 Browse the complete schedule here.